MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-enterprise-overview.md

 * [Add a device compliance policy for work profile devices in Intune](../protect/compliance-policy-create-android-for-work.md)

 ## VPN profiles

 VPN support is similar to Android VPN profiles.
-The same VPN providers and basic configuration options are available for Android Enterprise management with two differences:
+The same VPN providers and basic configuration options are available for Android Enterprise management, with two differences:

 - **Work profile-scoped VPN** – VPN connections are limited to the apps deployed to the work profile on personal and corporate-owned devices, so only managed apps can use the VPN connection.
 Personal apps on the device can't use a managed VPN connection.
 For more information, see [Android Enterprise VPN settings](../configuration/vpn-settings-android-enterprise.md).